ETdoFresh/app-web-builder/backend/README.md

 Notes
 - The server loads env from the repo root `.env` first, then `backend/.env` if present (for backwards compatibility).
 - If connecting to a managed Postgres that enforces TLS, set `PGSSL=true` in `.env`.
+ - If you see `response_error 404` from OpenRouter with a privacy link, add your site domain to OpenRouter Allowed Domains or set `OPENROUTER_SITE_URL` to a permitted URL.